 What does Blanche mean?

-Charted below is the birth name popularity of Blanche for girls.
-Blanche reached its peak rank of #53 in the U.S. then, but is not listed currently.
-(Top 1000 Birth Names Statistics, 2014)
+Charted below is the birth name statistics of Blanche for girls.
+Blanche was first listed in 1880-1889 and reached its peak rank of #53 in the U.S. then, but is not listed currently.
+(Top 2000 Names, 2014)

 Displayed below is a comparison of the popularity of the girl name Blanche and corresponding names.
-Popular variation forms of Blanche are Bianca (#360 a year ago), Blanca, Blanch and Candida.
-Usage of these girl names was at its most widespread during the years 1920-1929 (usage of 0.402%) and is now much lower (usage 0.128%, down 68.2%), with the versions Blanca, Blanch, Blanche and Candida becoming less in vogue.
-Bianca (#360) is the most chic name for newborns among these.
-(Top 1000 Birth Names Statistics, 2014)
+Popular variation forms of Blanche are Bianca (#360 via latest list), Blanca (#1646), Blanch and Candida.
+Usage of these forms of Blanche was more pronounced during the years 1890-1899 (adoption of 0.4%) and is now much reduced (adoption 0.1%, down 85.4%).

 Suggested similar names are Banee, Biancha, Blaine, Blaire, Blaise, Blaize, Blake▲, Blancha, Blanda, Blandine, Blane, Blase, Blayne, Blayre, Blaze, Blithe, Blondie, Blythe, Bolanile, Bracha, Brande, Brandee, Brandie▼, Brandye, Branice, Brannde (see Brandy), Byanca, Calanthe, Cleanthe, Clianthe (see Cliantha), Dianthe, Evanthe, Ianthe, Iolanthe, Jolanthe, Klianthe, Olathe, Xanthe and Yolanthe.
 These names tend to be less commonly used than Blanche.